 Inductive Reactance Calculator

-Calculate inductive reactance (XL) for a coil or inductor in an AC circuit at any frequency.
-Used in RF design, transformer analysis, and filter circuit development.
+Calculates inductive reactance (XL) for a coil or inductor in an AC circuit at a given frequency.
+Used in RF design, transformer analysis, filter circuit development, and motor analysis.

 About this calculator